 But having taken care of what we’re going to cook with, it then came down to the food itself.
 Being able to get to the hotel and fill the refrigerator and cabinets pretty quickly was important.
 You are hungry, but the kids are hungrier.

-A game-changer for me on this trip was planning out the meals individually, and then creating a grocery list based on that plan.
+A game-changer for me on this road trip was planning out the meals individually, and then creating a grocery list based on that plan.
 If we had spaghetti one night, we would have enough leftovers for lunch the next day.
 This level of detail took away some of the mental strain of the trip.
 The reassurance that each day’s meals are covered is a must-have feeling.

-One thing that can destroy that feeling of success is finding out the brands you always use aren’t available.
-A few years ago, on a trip to Florida, one grocery store after another didn’t carry the only bread we can eat: tapioca.
-What in the world were we going to eat for the next week?
 We had no choice but to drive for another 45 minutes to a neighboring town.
 After asking three different people, a young man could sense my panic and his face lit up as he ran me over to two lonely loaves.
 This literally saved our trip.

 With the East Coast adventure, I wasn’t going to make that mistake again.
 I began to call the grocery stores a few weeks ahead of time to ask if they carried certain brands or items that I needed.
 Most grocery stores will even hold the food for you, and most will also place special orders.
 I was able to walk into grocery stores on this trip with confidence.
 It made me smile, knowing that our tapioca bread would be sitting in the back room, with my name on it.

-The second leg of our trip took us from Vermont to coastal Maine.
+The second leg of our road trip took us from Vermont to coastal Maine.
 This was a lengthy drive, so we broke it up with two hikes in New Hampshire: a long, pebbled path that explodes into an enormous, gorgeous pond, and a second excursion that brought us to a jaw-droopingly beautiful 80-foot-high waterfall.

 But this long leg of the trip also meant being on the road during a mealtime.
 I dread out-of-the-kitchen meal management, but these day trips are often the most exciting and worthwhile adventures.
 To just swing through a drive-through would be a dream, but that was a luxury we didn’t have.